MultiCraft/repixture/mods/rp_armor/API.md

 # API for `rp_armor`

-There are several helper functions for armor.
+There are several helper functions for armor, plus, you can register your own armor set.

 ## The armor slots